nla-group/slearn/README.md

 Our [documentation](https://slearn.readthedocs.io/en/latest/?badge=latest) is available.

 ## Citation

-If you use the function of ``LZWStringLibrary`` in your research, please cite:
+This slearn implementation is maintained by Roberto Cahuantzi (University of Manchester), Xinye Chen (Charles University Prague),  and Stefan Güttel (University of Manchester).
+If you use the function of ``LZWStringLibrary`` in your research, or if you find slearn useful in your work, please consider citing the paper below.
+If you have any problems or questions, just drop us an email.

 ```bibtex
 @InProceedings{10.1007/978-3-031-37963-5_53,
 author="Cahuantzi, Roberto